Skip to Content

 The Victorian Environmental Assessment Council was established under the Victorian Environmental Assessment Council Act 2001.

-The Council is made up of five members including a Chairperson.
+The Council is made up of five members including a Chairperson (go to About and select Council members to see current members).
 The members are collectively required to have a range of experience, skills and knowledge in a number of areas related to the management of public land and natural resources.

 The role of the Council is to conduct investigations, assessments and provide advice as requested by the Victorian Government relating to the protection and ecologically sustainable management of the environment and natural resources of public land.